bosioF/text2slide/README.md

 # Text2Slide - Animated Slideshow Generator with Manim

 Text2Slide is a Python tool that converts a simple text file with slide titles and content into an animated video presentation using [Manim](https://www.manim.community/).
-For now the generated slides are very simple and there is no customization but it will come.
+For now, the generated slides are basic, and there is no customization, but it will come.

 ---